scragg0x/realms-wiki/README.md

 #### OSX / Windows

-This app is designed for Linux and I recommend using Vagrant to install on OSX or Windows.
+This app is designed for Linux.
+Vagrant can be used to run on OSX/Windows host.

 ### Realms Wiki installation via PyPI